expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 Check out the source if you would like to implement it in another language.

+> **Note:**
+>
-> **Note:** For Android, you'll also need to upload your Firebase Cloud Messaging server key to Expo so that Expo can send notifications to your app. **This step is necessary** unless you are not creating your own APK and using just the Expo client app from Google Play.
-Follow the guide on [Using FCM for Push Notifications](../../guides/using-fcm) to learn how to create a Firebase project, get your FCM server key,and upload the key to Expo.
+> For Android, you'll also need to upload your Firebase Cloud Messaging server key to Expo so that Expo can send notifications to your app. **This step is necessary** unless you are not creating your own APK and using just the Expo client app from Google Play.
+Follow the guide on [Using FCM for Push Notifications](../../guides/using-fcm) to learn how to create a Firebase project, get your FCM server key, and upload the key to Expo.
+>
+> For Expo for Web, you'll also need to upload VAPID keys to Expo so that Expo can send notifications to your app. **This step is necessary** for push notifications on web to work.
+Follow the guide on [Using VAPID for Web Push Notifications](../../guides/using-vapid) to learn how to generate or upload your VAPID keys and store them on Expo's server.

 The [Expo push notification tool](https://expo.io/dashboard/notifications) is also useful for testing push notifications during development.
 It lets you easily send test notifications to your device.